DN-Vanguard/Work-day-planner/README.md

 This photo was taken on June 10, at 5:14am
 (A previous photo was taken, but did not show the color scheme of the times, therefore, retook screenshot and uploaded to readme file)
 ![planner_Mockup](assets/images/planner.png)
-(**Note: the photo above shows the time at 5AM, and is only intended to show the color scheme of the current time.
+(**Note: the photo above shows the time at 5AM, and is only intended to show the color scheme of the time the photo was taken.
 However the code has been updated to view as a 9-5 schedule starting at 9:00AM as shown in the picture below.)
 ![work_schedule](assets/images/workSchedule.png)